 - How Your Mission Statement Affects Your Form 1023 Narrative

-People worry about length of their nonprofit mission statements because branding blogs told them a mission statement must be a slogan.
-Nonprofits do not operate under that rule.
-The IRS does not care if your mission statement is one sentence or three.
+Founders worry about length of their nonprofit mission statements because branding blogs told them a mission statement must be a slogan.
+Nonprofits don't operate under that rule.
+The IRS doesn't care if your mission statement is one sentence or three.
 They care whether it clearly states your exempt purpose, your activities, and the public you serve.
 If those three pieces are present, the length takes care of itself.

 Short is optional.
 Accurate is mandatory.
-The one sentence myth exists to sell branding workshops, not to get you through the IRS.
-Write your mission statement first, refine it, then use it to shape your articles, bylaws, narrative, and budget.
-When the mission is clear, every other section of Form 1023 falls into place.
+The one sentence myth is to sell branding workshops, not to get you through the IRS.
+Write your mission statement first, refine it, then use it to shape your articles, bylaws, narrative, and financial projections.
+When the mission is clear, every other section of the 501c3 application falls into place.

 Your mission must connect to one or more of the IRS recognized exempt purposes, such as charitable, educational, religious, scientific, literary, or prevention of cruelty.
-If your mission statement drifts into private benefits, political activity, or personal goals, you have already created a compliance problem.
+If your mission statement drifts into private benefits, political activity, or personal goals, you have already created a compliance or denial path.

 Here is a simple text template that fits IRS expectations without the corporate-branding nonsense.
 Customize each part.
 Do not use this word-for-word.